 Jordan has been a regional leader in developing, adopting and utilizing ICTs.
-The telecommunication sector is dominated by three cellular operators; Zain, Orange and Umniah.
+The telecommunication sector is dominated by three cellular operators: Zain, Orange and Umniah.
 In addition to these operators, several Internet service providers are providing FTTH and other data communication services.

 Mobile services: Mobile-cellular penetration, one of the highest in the Arab States countries and globally, has grown fast in the last few years, in particular after the deployment of LTE by the three mobile operators in 2015.
-The mobile sector is a highly competitive market, Zain was established in 1994.
-Orange was the second mobile operator and launched its services in 2000, and the third operator, Umniah, was granted its licence in 2005.
+The mobile sector is a highly competitive market: Zain was established in 1994; Orange was the second mobile operator, launching its services in 2000; and the third operator, Umniah, was granted its licence in 2005.
 Jordan was one of the first countries in the Arab States region to have had LTE services offered by all mobile operators.
-The Telecommunication Regulatory Commission (TRC) has allocated frequencies in the 1800 MHz, 2300 MHz, and 2600 MHz for LTE use.
-Jordan operators have invested heavily in the last three years in 3G/LTE, and FTTH deployment.
-Jordan imposes one of the highest taxes in the world on telecommunication services, however the prices of mobile-cellular service is one of the cheapest in the Arab States region mainly due to the very high degree of competition among mobile operators.
+The Telecommunication Regulatory Commission (TRC) has allocated frequencies of 1 800 MHz, 2 300 MHz and 2 600 MHz for LTE use.
+Jordan operators have invested heavily in the last three years in 3G/LTE and FTTH deployment.
+Jordan imposes one of the highest taxes in the world on telecommunication services, but the price of mobile-cellular service is one of the cheapest in the Arab States region, mainly due to the very high degree of competition among mobile operators.

-Fixed services: Jordan fixed broadband has increased rapidly during the last few years, as a result of extensive investment by the Internet service providers (ISPs).
-The offered speeds vary between 10 and 300 Mbit/s with relatively competitive prices.
-As a result of high competition among the ISPs in optical fibre network deployment, and in offering competitive prices, the proportion of individuals using the Internet is above the average level for both the Arab States region and globally.
+Fixed services: Jordan fixed-broadband has increased rapidly during the last few years, as a result of extensive investment by the Internet service providers (ISPs).
+The offered speeds vary between 10 and 300 Mbit/s, with relatively competitive prices.
+As a result of high competition among the ISPs in fibre-optic network deployment, and in offering competitive prices, the proportion of individuals using the Internet is above the average level for both the Arab States region and globally.